PetralidisNikos/TravelAgencyApp/README.md

 # TravelAgencyApp
-One of my university Projects using Java language
+One of my university Projects using basic Java language knowledge and APIs